totalspectrum/spin2cpp/doc/general.md

 Warns about various FlexProp specific extensions to the Spin, Spin2, and C languages.
 Note that some of these extensions are detected very early in the parsing process, before functions are recognized, and so it probably isn't useful to enable/disable this warning on a per-function basis.

+### Language version (-Wlanguage-version)

+Warns about possible conflicts between user variable names and Spin2 language keywords that were added to versions of the language after PNut version 41.
+By default FlexProp allows user defined symbols to override later keywords.
+This may be overridden by adding a comment like `{$ver 45}` to the start of a file, in which case that file is processed using the keywords from PNut version 45.

 ### Uninitialized variables (-Winit-vars)

 Issues a warning about attempts to use uninitialized variables.
 Note that FlexProp isn't completely able to see all ways a variable could be initialized, so this warning may sometimes be spurious.